princekumar-dev/TIMETABLE-SCHEDULE/README.md

 A static HTML/CSS/JS clone is available in the `clone` folder for UI preview purposes.
 It does not include full app logic or data handling.

 ## Author
-Created by MGX.
-For questions or support, contact the project maintainer.
+Created by Cookie by ❤️